MacTirney/GrandMA3-API-Documentation/modules/Object API Functions/Object API - Functions.md

             * This can be useful if there is a difference between the ToAddr() and Addr() functions.
             * Setting this to "true" uses the index number from the ToAddr() function instead of the Addr() index number.
     * **Return**
-        * String
+        * String:
             * Text string with the address in a parent-child number format, separated by dots.
     * **Examples**
         * [Click Here]()